 The MPCA studies the cumulative impacts of air pollution to help prioritize environmental efforts throughout Minnesota.
 Many sources of air pollution, both big and small, contribute to an individual’s exposure and the MPCA tries to account for all of them.
-To help us understand the health risks air pollution poses to Minnesotans, the MPCA developed a risk-screening tool called MNrisks.
+To help us understand the health risks air pollution poses to Minnesotans, the MPCA developed a risk-screening tool called MNRISKS.

-Major emission categories included in the tool:
+Pollution sources included in the tool:

 - Residential: Home heating, backyard fires, lawn mowers, cleaning products, open burning

 - Commercial and industrial: Large boilers, diesel equipment, dry cleaners, gas stations, construction equipment

 - Wildfires and prescribed burns: Forest fires, agricultural burning, grassland and park fires

 - Non-local sources – background and secondary formation: Pollution formed from the breakdown or combination of other pollutants, and the transport of emissions from natural sources such as forests, volcanoes, and dust storms

 MNRISKS provides information about air quality averaged for census block groups in Minnesota.
 A block group is an area of land where about 600 to 3,000 people live.
 The U.S. Census Bureau uses census block groups to count the population.